anionDev/Adame/Reference/usage.md

 The behavior of all commands (except `create`) is idempotent.

 Caution:
-- The commands are not intended to be executed in an unattended script since it contains user-interaction (gpg-pinentry).
+- The commands are not intended to be executed in an unattended script since it is recommended to enable gpg-signing which contains the user-interaction of the pinentry-dialog.
-- Adame requires elevated privileges for executing commands like snort.
+- Adame requires elevated privileges for executing commands like snort or docker-compose.

 ## Commands